 In order to help close the deal with Chase, I was sent out to their campus in Tampa, Florida. for a few weeks to hold a series of technical meetings about how the solution worked.
 I liked Tampa, it was mostly very new but had areas with a decent history and vibrant atmosphere thanks to its Spanish background.
 Plus, of course, the weather was a big improvement on the UK.
 This was early summer 1996, and the trip culminated in a meeting at Chase’s head office in New York City.

 The series of meetings obviously helped, and we duly signed a deal with Chase.
-Instead of Washington, DC, we'd be located in Tampa, Fl. to be close to them.
-The company clearly had designs on moving to the US, so I let it be known that I'd quite like to go over there permanently, and they set the wheels in motion to obtain a visa.
-I liked Tampa much more than DC.
+Instead of Washington, DC, we’d be located in Tampa, Fl. to be close to them.
+The company clearly had designs on moving to the US, so I let it be known that I’d quite like to go over there permanently, and they set the wheels in motion to obtain a visa.
+I liked Tampa much more than DC, somewhere I’d happily have lived.

 Chase must have been having their own meetings about the project, and the next thing I knew, Chase dictated that the project now had a sufficiently strategic importance, that they wanted us close by, in New York City.
-Personally, this was fine by me, since I'd liked New York City even more than Tampa.
-My first impression of Manhattan had been very positive.
-The only thing was that the cost of living was that much higher than in Florida, but that was the company's problem, not mine, right?
+Personally, this was fine by me, since I’d liked New York City even more than Tampa.
+My first impressions of Manhattan had been very positive.
+The only thing was that the cost of living was that much higher than in Florida, but that was the company’s problem, not mine, right?
+At the time, everything for me was on expenses anyway.

 By the end of the year, my visa had come through so it was time to make things permanent.
 I said most of my goodbyes in the UK and gave up my rent.
 Then, the snag!

-Anyway, the to-ing and fro-ing went on over Christmas 1996, but in the end I decided not to take the offer - it was a step backward rather than forward.
-I mean, I was still minded to get to New York somehow, and armed with the visa (which wasn't transferable between "sponsors", but which did at least show that my skills were specialised enough as far as the US authorities were concerned), whilst at the same time set up my own company in the UK, in case things didn't work out.
+Anyway, the to-ing and fro-ing went on over Christmas 1996, but in the end I decided not to take the offer – it was a step backward rather than forward for me.
+I was still minded to get to New York somehow – the visa (which wasn’t transferable, but it did at least show that the US Immigration people thought that my skills were sufficiently desirable), whilst at the same time set up my own company in the UK, in case things didn’t work out.
+I was really at the point in my career where I felt able to strike out on my own.

 I got a letter from an official receiver, some months later, telling me that the UK arm of this company had gone to the wall – I suspect they put all their eggs into the Chase basket and Barclaycard weren’t too thrilled – but by then I was nicely into the rest of my life.